sauscar/Blackjack/README.md

 # Dependencies

 Only two libraries are used: itertools and random, and they are both part of the the standard python library.
 So if you have python you should have these two libraries.
+If needed here is where to download python: http://www.python.org/download/

 # Run program